Summer 2014 Financial Assistance

 Any charges owed to Carson-Newman for the term will be deducted from the posting of assistance first and the remainder will be available for a credit balance refund.
 Additionally, the credit balance refund checks that are generated from aid disbursements will be paid to the student.
 Students should make arrangements for checks to be deposited by their financial power of attorney while abroad.

-- Authorization to Take Courses At Another College will also have to be approved and on file in the Registrar’s Office.
+To begin your Study Abroad, please first contact the Global Education Office.
+They will instruct you on further steps.
+You will also need to meet with a Financial Assistance Counselor to complete other required forms.
+An Authorization to Take Courses At Another College will also have to be approved and on file in the Registrar’s Office.

 Remember, you must annually complete a FAFSA if you want to apply for all federal and state financial aid programs (including the TELS HOPE Program)